Justincrum/MyFiredrakeWork/TrimmedSerendipityTestCodes/Shareable_Test_Codes/README.md

 `python ____.py -O # -S ##`

 where the number after `O` will determine the the order of the element used, and the number after `S` will determine the size of the mesh.
-To change these parameters in Maxwell_Cavity_3d.py, please edit the script file itself.
+To change these parameters in Maxwell_Cavity_3d.py, please edit the script file itself, and then run it by doing `python Maxwell_Cavity_3d.py`.
+It is possible to add on command line parameters to this code, for examples of this see
+Eigenvalue.slurm or the SLEPc manual.

 To change finite elements used in any of the python scripts, the `FunctionSpace` line(s) must be changed.
 The following elements can all be used in certain scenarios: